The World Cup draw is set. Here’s what that means for the USMNT.

 23 years old, Hershey, Pa

-Chelsea F.C.
+Chelsea FC

 National